koshlan/Walrus/V1_V2_dual_index.md

 * aa : 10%
 * ua : 10%
 * ca : 8%
+* ag : 5%

+Recall that the primers are 5'_ _ ------- 3'
+There is no perfect anticomplimentary sequent but TC (i.e UC) is anticomplimentary to all but 3% of the sequences.
+AT would also be anticomplemetnary to most sequences.

 And the results show that for the reverse token
 * ac : 84 %
 * gg : 5 %

+Most of the reverse sequences 5'ac , the linker TA (UA) was anitcomplimentary to all sequences in our subsample.

+#### Final Steps
+* The final step is visual inspection in Geneious
+* And a visual check against key genus i.e. Dehalococoides